rukzuk/devdocs/src/sphinx/module_tutorial/js_module_api.rst

 .. js:function:: setName(id, name)   Boolean

+	:param String id:

+	.. raw:: html

-	:param String id: The id of the unit
+		The id of the unit
+	:param String name:

+	.. raw:: html

-	:param String name: The new name of the unit
+		The new name of the unit